 - The National Gallery is a behemoth of a building whose history and architecture is worth seeing even if you aren’t into South East Asian art

 - The National Museum of Singapore, Singapore Art Museum (Closed for renovation), Asian Civilisations Museum and Art Science Museum are good one-stop options if you are short on time.
 They often host larger festivals or programmes throughout the year as well – check their calendars before visiting.

-This article was first written for The A List in 2017 and republished here with permission and additions [Link no longer active]
+This article was first written for The A List in 2017 and republished here with permission and additions [article link no longer active]